kissggj123/Twist/README.md

 - Raspbian

 ## Set Up your Shadowsocks-libev Server
-Please **Run Bash Command** Below on Your Server to **Install Twist**
+Please **Run Command** below on your server to **Install Twist**
 ```bash
 sudo wget https://raw.githubusercontent.com/Unbinilium/Twist/master/twist -O twist.sh && chmod -x twist.sh && bash twist.sh
 ```

 ## Attention
-Please make sure that Your Server was able to **Connect to the Internet And Opened these Inboard Ports** below,It required by Shadowsocks-libev Services.
-It will be Automatically Configured on Your Server but not on the Server Management Console
+Please make sure that your server was able to **Connect to the Internet and Opened these Inboard & Outboard Ports** below.
+It required by shadowsocks-libev services based on your configurations.
+And It will be automatically configured on your System Side but will not be on the Server Management Console
 ```txt
 UDP 443
 TCP 443
 ```

 ## Custom
-Change the Default Settings by Editing Twish before install, Manual of Shadowsocks-libev Configurations is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">Shadowsocks-libev Wiki</a>
+Change the default Configurations by editing Twish before install, the manual of shadowsocks-libev Configurations is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">Shadowsocks-libev Wiki</a>
 ```bash
 sudo nano twist.sh       # Edit the value below on 'function *config'
 ```
-If you have already Installed Twist, Try this by Editing Shadowsocks Config File that Installed on your Server Instead the Install Script
+If you have already Installed Twist, try this by editing Shadowsocks Config File that Installed on your Server Instead the Install Script
 ```bash
 sudo twist custom  # Edit the value in json format
 ```